dftfeDevelopers/dftfe/README.md

  - Doxygen generated [documentation](https://dftfedevelopers.github.io/dftfe/).

  - For questions about DFT-FE, installation, bugs, etc., use the DFT-FE mailing list.
-To subscribe, please send an email to dft-fe.users@umich.edu and we will add you to the list.
+To subscribe to the mailing list, please send an email to dft-fe.users@umich.edu and we will add you to the list.

  - DFT-FE is primarily based on the [deal.II library](http://www.dealii.org/).
 If you have particular questions about deal.II, contact the [deal.II mailing lists](https://www.dealii.org/mail.html).